readthedocs/website/content/posts/ai-crawlers-abuse.md

 Given that our Community site is only for hosting open source projects, AWS and Cloudflare do give us sponsored plans, but we only have a limited number of credits each year.
-These bandwidth costs mean that we will run out of AWS credits.
+The additional bandwidth costs AI crawlers are currently causing will likely mean we will run out of AWS credits early.

 By blocking these crawlers,
 bandwidth for our downloaded files has decreased by 75% (~800GB/day to ~200GB/day).